zhouzhuo810/Magpie/README.md

 > it's for ClipboardManager.

 - ImageUtil
-> it's for bitmap Operation.
+> it's for bitmap operating.

 - ToastUtil
 > it's for simple Toast.